 Going back to, ‘I can’t bear the possibility of X; therefore, it has to be Y.’ When I looked at this, through what I know of Buddhism, I could see something I recognised.

 - ‘I can’t bear’ is unsatisfactoriness, dissatisfaction or Dukkha, our suffering.

-- ‘the possibility of X’ an Aversion towards what we don’t want, or Dveṣa.
+- ‘the possibility of X’ is an Aversion towards what we don’t want or Dveṣa.

-- ‘it has to be Y’ is Desire, for something we do want, or Rāga.
+- ‘it has to be Y’ is Desire, for something we want, or Rāga.

 - There is the ‘I’, or Delusion, Moha at the beginning, that is the Delusion of the enduring Self.

-The cosmos doesn’t have to make sense or be explainable.
+The world doesn’t have to make sense because it’s not obligated to us.
 To say it does is more an expression of neediness and insecurity, not a statement of truth.
-We place a very great stock on things making sense.
-Yet it is that very desire that gets us into trouble.
+We place a very outstanding stock on things making sense.
+Yet, it is that very desire that gets us into trouble.

 Our insecurity leads us on this path as we try to make sense of the world and address our suffering.
 But the belief in reason and knowledge gives us many of the problems we face.
 Life can’t be cleaned up and sanded down to fit inside our neat little boxes; it will always be messy, contradictory and mysterious.

 This is the way.
 Accepting this truth paradoxically leads to happiness and liberation from suffering.
 The world does have to make sense, or to put it another way.

 As soon as you accept that life doesn’t have to make sense, that’s when it starts making sense.Richard Collison